-31 December 2023 March 2024 (unaudited) Financial targets and capital objectives 2025 Financial targets Post-tax return on average tangible equity 1 7.4 8.7 % Above 10.0 10 % Compound annual growth rate of revenues between 2021 and 2025 2 6.6 6.0 % 5.5 to 6.5 % 3 Cost/income ratio 4 75.1 68.2 % Less than 62.5 % Capital objectives Common Equity Tier 1 capital ratio 13.7 13.4 % ~ 13.0 13 % 5 Total payout ratio 6 21 % N/A 50 % 7
+31 March 2024 (unaudited) Financial targets and capital objectives 2025 Financial targets Post-tax return on average tangible equity 8.7 % Above 10 % Compound annual growth rate of revenues between 2021 and 2025 6.0 % 5.5 to 6.5 % Cost/income ratio 68.2 % Less than 62.5 % Capital objectives Common Equity Tier 1 capital ratio 13.4 % ~ 13 %5 Total payout ratio N/A 50 %

-- Extracted from the Annual Earnings Report 2023 as of 31 March 2024. - 1 Based on profit (loss) attributable to Deutsche Bank shareholders after AT1 coupon. - 2 Twelve months period until the end of the respective reporting period compared to full year 2021. - 3 Target ratio raised to 5.5 to 6.5 % between 2021 and 2025 at the beginning of 2024. - 4 Noninterest Total noninterest expenses as a percentage of total net revenues, which are defined as net interest income before provision for credit losses, plus noninterest income. - 5 Target ratio while maintaining a buffer of 200 basis points above Deutsche Bank's expected maximum distributable amount ("MDA") threshold. - Distributions in form of common share dividend paid and share buybacks for cancellation executed in the reporting period in relation to prior periodfinancial year net income attributable to Deutsche Bank shareholders.
-As published in the Annual Report 2023, the total payout ratio in relation to distributions for the financial year 2022 was 21 %, considering Deutsche Bank's annual payment of dividends in May 2023 and the share buyback program executed in 2023. - 7 In respect of financial year 2024 onwards.
+- \ Extracted from the Earnings Report as of 31 March 2024. - Based on profit (loss) attributable to Deutsche Bank shareholders after AT1 coupon. - Twelve months period until the end of the respective reporting period compared to full year 2021. - Target ratio raised to 5.5 to 6.5 % between 2021 and 2025 at the beginning of 2024. - Total noninterest expenses as a percentage of net interest income before provision for credit losses, plus noninterest income. - Target ratio while maintaining a buffer of 200 basis points above Deutsche Bank's expected maximum distributable amount ("MDA") threshold. - Distributions in form of common share dividend paid and share buybacks for cancellation executed in the reporting period in relation to prior financial year net income attributable to Deutsche Bank shareholders.
+As published in the Annual Report 2023, the total payout ratio in relation to distributions for the financial year 2022 was 21 %, considering Deutsche Bank's annual payment of dividends in May 2023 and the share buyback program executed in 2023. - In respect of financial year 2024 onwards.

-Deutsche Bank reaffirms its financial targets to be achieved by 2025 of a post-tax return on average tangible equity of above 10 %-and increases Deutsche Bank's target on, a compound annual revenue growth of revenues between 2021 and 2025 of 5.5 %-andto 6.5 % for 2021 to 2025, from its previously announced 3.5 to 4.5 % target, along with and a cost/income ratio of below 62.5 %.
+Deutsche Bank reaffirms its financial targets to be achieved by 2025 of a post-tax return on average tangible equity of above 10 %, a compound annual growth rate of revenues between 2021 and 2025 of 5.5 to 6.5 % and a cost/income ratio of below 62.5 %.
 Deutsche Bank also confirms its capital objectives of a CET 1 capital ratio of around 13 % and a payout ratio of 50 % in respect of the financial year 2024 onwards.
-All forward-looking projections below are based on 31 January 2024, foreign exchange rates.

 In 2024, Deutsche Bank revenues are expected to be slightly higher compared to the prior year.
 Deutsche Bank expects revenues to be at around € 30 billion at Group level supported by the resilience and growth potential of its businesses and continued business momentum.
-Corporate Bank revenues are expected to be slightly lower in 2024 driven by ana continued normalization of net interest margins.
-Investment Bank revenues are expected to be higher in 2024 driven by significantly higher revenues in Origination & Advisory mainly from an expected recovery in the Debt Origination business and slightly higher revenues in FIC-Sales & Trading.
+Corporate Bank revenues are expected to be slightly lower in 2024 driven by a continued normalization of net interest margins.
+Investment Bank revenues are expected to be higher in 2024 driven by significantly higher revenues in Origination & Advisory mainly from an expected recovery in the Debt Origination business and slightly higher revenues in FIC.
 Private Bank net revenues are expected to remain essentially flat, benefiting from the business growth in investment products, which are partially offset by lower deposit revenues given a more competitive environment.
 In Asset Management, revenues are expected to be slightly higher assuming market stabilization.